UrbanAnalyst/docs/intro.rst

 1. This introduction
 2. :ref:`Overview<2.
 Overview>`: A brief overview of the main components of Urban Analyst.
 3. :ref:`Example<3.
 Example>`: A walk-through example comparison between Berlin, Germany and Paris, France, illustrating the kinds of comparisons enabled by the Urban Analyst platform.
 4. :ref:`UA Variables<4.
-Variables>`: Providing descriptions of all variables included in the Urban Analyst platform.
+UA Variables>`: Providing descriptions of all variables included in the Urban Analyst platform.
 5. :ref:`Data Sources<5.
 Data Sources>`: Providing descriptions of all data sources used to derive these variables.
 6. :ref:`Software and Algorithms<6.
 Software and Algorithms>`: Providing descriptions of, and links to, all software used to generate the UA variables.